irvingDevMobi/irvingDevMobi/README.md

 - 👋 Hi, I’m @irvingDevMobi.
+- 💞️ I’m a professional Android Software Engineer.
 - 👀 I’m interested in mobile development.
 - 🌱 I’m currently learning Kotlin Mobile Multiplatform.
-- 💞️ I’m a professional Android Developer always learning new things.
 - 📫 How to reach me at twitter as @irvingDevMobi

 <!---